 No. This type of counseling program was created to ensure that if an accused person successfully completes the program they would not have a criminal record of any kind.

 At this stage, an accused person will have to decide based on the evidence whether or not they wish to take the case to trial or plead guilty.

-An accused person may be given a range of sentence starting with a discharge (not considered a criminal record) all the way up to six months in jail depending on the seriousness of the offence, the criminal record of the accused person and a number of different factors the judge will consider at the time of sentencing.
+An accused person may be given a range of sentence starting with a discharge (not considered a criminal record) all the way up to two years in jail depending on the seriousness of the offence, the criminal record of the accused person and a number of different factors the judge will consider at the time of sentencing.

 The consequences arising from a soliciting a prostitute conviction can include: